AdeebIsmail/PandaExpressPOS/README.md

 ## Getting Started
 1. Ensure you have the latest version of Node.JS installed.
 [Instructions Here](https://nodejs.org/en/download/package-manager)
 2. Clone this repo or download the full .zip above
-3. Build the project by running "npm install" in the "/client" and "/server" folders
+3. Build the project by running `npm install` in the `/client` and `/server` folders
-4. Run the project by running "npm run dev" in the "/client" and "/server" folders.
+4. Run the project by running `npm run dev` in the `/client` and `/server` folders.
 Both must be running in their own terminal window for the app to function properly.
-5. Open the frontend in your web browser at the address given in the "/client" terminal, usually "http://localhost:5173/"
+5. Open the frontend in your web browser at the address given in the `/client` terminal, usually `http://localhost:5173/`

+### Sample Credentials:
+- Manager: `ID: 120`
+- Cashier: `ID: 1`

 ## Webpage Endpoints
-- Self-Checkout Home: root
+- Self-Checkout Home: `root`
-- Employee Login Page: root/login
+- Employee Login Page: `root/login`
-- Manager Page: root/manager
+- Manager Page: `root/manager`
-- Cashier Page: root/cashier
+- Cashier Page: `root/cashier`
-- Menu Board 1: root/menu1
+- Menu Board 1: `root/menu1`
-- Menu Board 2: root/menu2
+- Menu Board 2: `root/menu2`
-- Menu Board 3: root/menu3
+- Menu Board 3: `root/menu3`

 ## Production Deployment